-For more information about the Java classpath at runtime, see Java support on page 554.
+For more information about the Java classpath at runtime, see Java support.

 Classes required by servers

 The classpath contains the classes required by EJB clients for the J2EE application server, you need to add the classes required by the application server to the system CLASSPATH.
 For example: